inevolin/DiscordSpeechBot/README.md

 `<long pause>   music play 'justin timberlake cry river'   <long pause>`

+Notes:
-note: `<long pause>` is usually between 1 and 2 seconds, long enough for discord to stop processing your audio input
+- `<long pause>` is usually between 1 and 2 seconds, long enough for discord to stop processing your audio input.

-note: if you have a very sensitive microphone or a lot of (background) noise, then voice commands may not work properly for you.
+- If you have a very sensitive microphone or a lot of (background) noise, then voice commands may not work properly for you.

 ## Developers documentation